satori-com/satori-video-sdk-cpp/docs/concepts.md

 * **Video stream channel**: Messages containing compressed video
 * **Video meta-data channel**: Codec and other video information

-To learn more about the tool, see [Command-Line Utilities](reference.md#command-line-utilities).
+To learn more about the tool, see [Command-line tools](reference.md#command-line-tools).

 ### Video bot
 Your C++ video bot analyzes image frames and publishes the results to the analysis channel.